CAST Highlight’s Docker Image for Code Scans

 (HLTemporary) will be created inside it.

-Finally, to run a scan of the current directory and upload the results to the Highlight portal, just run:
+Finally, to run a scan of the current directory and upload the results to the CAST Highlight portal, just run:

-> docker run --user $UID -v $(pwd):/sourceDir -v /tmp:/workingDir casthighlight/hl-agent-cli --sourceDir /sourceDir --workingDir /workingDir --applicationId 33074 --companyId 6515 --login bob@noreply.com --password ****
+> docker run --user $UID -v $(pwd):/sourceDir -v /tmp:/workingDir casthighlight/cli --sourceDir /sourceDir --workingDir /workingDir --applicationId 33074 --companyId 6515 --login bob@noreply.com --password ****

 This is equivalent to run the following with the Command Line distribution (assuming the distribution is installed in /opt/hl):